 Our Adaptation course is not a traditional one.
-It is a bespoke set of lectures and clinical practice tailored to the needs of the applicant and based on the recommendations of the General Optical Council.
-It has been created to support practising optometrists from within the EU/EEA region, who want to work as optometrists in the UK.
+It is a bespoke set of lectures and clinical practice that has been tailored to the needs of the applicant, based on the recommendations of the General Optical Council (GOC).
+It has been created to support optometrists who trained outside the UK but are now looking to practise in the UK and need to register with the GOC.

 You will have a personalised timetable combining theoretical lectures and practical clinical sessions, along with regular tutorials and supervision.
 Dependent on assessment by the General Optical Council, topics may include: